 - Emergency Situations.
 In emergency situations, contact Campus Safety at 508-286-3333;

 - Bias Incident Report Form.
 In non-emergency situations, you may report by completing the online Bias Incident Report Form.
 Community members can also access the form via the LiveSafe App or by clicking on Community Reporting Options under the Campus Life tab on the College’s InsideWheaton page.
-Intake of Bias Incident Report Forms is conducted by the Title IX Coordinator.; or
+Intake of Bias Incident Report Forms is conducted by the Bias Incident Response Officer.; or

 - Reporting to an Administrator.
 In non-emergency situations, you may report directly to the administrators listed below.
 Reports should include a detailed account of the incident, including the date, time, and location and the names of the individuals involved including any witnesses.